MaC-Perez/cinar-mse-projects/multispecies/MultispeciesMSE.md

   for (iyr in 2:Nyr)
    {
     ### hrateG is for groundfish; hrateP is for pelagics; hrateE is for elasmobranches
+    # WARNING These hardcode the order of species and expexct 10, adjusted here but buyer beware
     Qyr2 <- nrow(NI.obs)
     #print(NI.obs)
     # hrate for groundfish depends on cod